Lucs1590/DSR/ST11/README.md

 # Correlation and AMDF

 # How it works?
-This project has a script that make a correlation using auto AMDF and show F0.
-To do it, we apply a correlation to find the min value of the signal and after we try to set the interval betwen the waves.
+This project has a script that does a correlation using AMDF auto and shows F0.
+For this, we apply a correlation to find the minimum value of the signal and then try to define the interval between waves, as well as a determination of F0 through these intervals and the value of samples per second.

 # How to run?